TUB-Control/PaPI/papi/manual/5_plugin_design.rst

 Parameters are used to enable an external control of a running plugin.
 We recommend to read :ref:`Parameters <man_parameters>`.

-It is necessary to imports this object:
+It is necessary to import this object:

 .. code-block:: python